-- (3).
-Domestic fixed income investments are in high quality corporate bond securities with long durations in line with the profile of invested funds.
-A fundamentals-based, quantitative credit modeling process is used to screen out riskier securities and determine credit quality. - (4).
-Real estate investment is in core real estate fund with an emphasis on long-term stabilized cash flow and market appreciation potential.
+- (4).
+Real estate investment is a core real estate fund with an emphasis on long-term stabilized cash flow and market appreciation potential.
 The funds are liquid and the redemption frequency is quarterly.
 Eligible for redemption with a 90-100 days' notice period. - (5) Defensive equity investment is in a fund that seeks long-term growth of capital.
 The fund employs a strategy of writing collateralized put options on the S&P 500 Index.
 The collateral generally consists of short duration, high quality fixed income positions with a focus on U.S. Treasuries.